 - An Administrative Record was established at the Burritt Memorial Library in Spencer, Tennessee, and at the USACE, Savannah District Office, 100 W Oglethorpe Ave, Savannah, Georgia 31401. - A public meeting was held February 9, 2010, to receive comments and questions regarding the proposed RI field activities.
-The public was notified of the meeting in local radio and newspaper announcements. - A meeting was held September 8, 2011 with the planning commission to solicit information on anticipated future land uses across the MRS. - Once the 2012 Proposed Plan was placed in the information repository, a newspaper announcement notified the public of their ability to review the Proposed Plan at the local library. - A public meeting was held March 20, 2012, in Spencer, Tennessee to present the results and recommendations detailed in the 2012 Proposed Plan (Parsons, 2012) and to solicit public input.
-At this meeting, representatives from USACE and TDEC were available to answer questions about the remedial alternatives. - A follow-on virtual public meeting was held August 18, 2020, to present the revisions detailed in the Final Proposed Plan (USACE, 2020) and to solicit public input.
+The public was notified of the meeting in local radio and newspaper announcements. - A meeting was held with the planning commission September 8, 2011 to solicit information on anticipated future land uses across the project site. - Once the 2012 Proposed Plan was placed in the information repository, a newspaper announcement notified the public of their ability to review the Proposed Plan at the local library. - A public meeting was held March 20, 2012, in Spencer, Tennessee to present the results and recommendations detailed in the 2012 Proposed Plan (Parsons, 2012) and to solicit public input.
+At this meeting, representatives from USACE and TDEC were available to answer questions about the remedial alternatives.
+The public was notified of the meeting in local radio and newspaper announcements. - A follow-on virtual public meeting was held August 18, 2020, to present the revisions detailed in the Final Proposed Plan (USACE, 2020) and to solicit public input.
 At this meeting, representatives from USACE and TDEC were available to answer questions about the remedial alternatives.
 The public was notified of the meeting in the local newspaper, library, and USACE website.
 The PP was also made available on USACE Savannah District's public website August 14, 2020.
 No members of the public attended this virtual public meeting, and no comments were made; as such, no transcript was made. - The Responsiveness Summary, which is part of this DD, summarizes comments received from the public during the public comment periods for both the Proposed Plan and Final Proposed Plan.

-Table 3 Summary of Findings for Recommended Project Areas Spencer Artillery Range, Van Buren, Warren, and Sequatchie Counties, Tennessee
+Table 3Summary of Findings for Recommended Project AreasSpencer Artillery Range, Van Buren, Warren, and Sequatchie Counties, Tennessee